alangrainger/obsidian-google-photos/README.md

 ## 📢 Maintenance mode - looking for new maintainer

 I am now using [Immich](https://immich.app/) instead of Google Photos, which I strongly recommend to everyone.
+There is a plugin similar to this for Immich - see https://github.com/eikowagenknecht/obsidian-immich-picker

 It's only a matter of time before Google sunsets their photos app, or [deletes your account with no recourse](https://www.koffellaw.com/blog/google-ai-technology-flags-dad-who-took-photos-o/) and all your photos are gone just like that.
 Just check out [all the other projects they have killed](https://killedbygoogle.com/).

 Due to this, this plugin is now in maintenance mode.
 If you are interested in taking over this project please let me know.

-There is now a plugin similar to this for Immich - see https://github.com/eikowagenknecht/obsidian-immich-picker

 ---